dylanisonline/dylanisonline/README.md

 # 👋 Hi there!

 `Aspiring Cybersecurity Professional` `Looking for Work`

-I am Dylan and I recently just graduated from the University of Rochester.
+I am Dylan and I am currently studying at the University of Rochester.
 I have a major in Digital Media Studies (B.A.) and my passions lie in understanding and implementing technologies that I find interesting.

 <br>

 ## My projects
+- Packet Tracer Network Mappings (3 Levels)
+- Azure Honeypot with map visualization
+- Personalized Cloud with Nextcloud

 <br>